rikanair/precarity/index.md

 ## Join Us

 We welcome any contributions you can make, even just signing up to show your support.
-As a member of the Working Group, you will be invited to bimonthly meetings, can contribute outside of meetings, and have the option to participate in one or more focused **workstreams**:
+As a member of the Working Group, you will be invited to bi-monthly meetings, can contribute outside of meetings, and have the option to participate in one or more focused **workstreams**:

 - **Workstream 1: Data & Evidence**
   Planned outputs: Creating an evidence bank, conducting research on precarity, and mapping support.